pombreda/lepl/doc-src/support.rst

 The simplest way to view the documentation is via the `web
 <http://www.acooke.org/lepl>`_.
 However, you can also install a local copy.
-Simply download and unpack the appropriate files (see :ref:`download`, below).
+Simply download and unpack the appropriate files (see :ref:`download`).